kykrueger/openbis/ui-test/README.txt

 Firefox in PATH in Eclipse
 ============================

+Make sure that you use a version of Firefox that is supported by our Selenium.
+Currently we use Firefox 10 at sprint server and Firefox 12 on our local machines.
+Older Firefox versions can be downloaded from here: https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/.

+Also make sure that after installing an old version of Firefox you disable automatic updates, otherwise Firefox will upgrade itself to the newest version without asking (Firefox->Preferences->Advanced->Update).

 To have Firefox available in your PATH in Eclipse (when started from a launcher), you need to set the PATH variable value in file ~/.MacOSX/environment.plist